-Organisations have a moral and legal duty of care to their people (employees, contractors, volunteers and others), which means they must take all reasonable steps to maintain their well-being, safety and security.
+Organisations have a moral and legal duty of care to their employees and business travellers, which means they must take all reasonable steps to maintain their well-being, safety and security with a travel risk management programme.

 Duty of care doesn’t stop at the office door either, but extends to ensuring the well-being of individuals working from home, remotely on ‘home soil’, or posted on international assignments.